SAP/cloud-security-services-integration-library/spring-xsuaa/README.md

     <artifactId>token-client</artifactId>
 </dependency>
 ```
+To enable token exchange between IAS and XSUAA system environment variable 'IAS_XSUAA_XCHANGE_ENABLED' needs to be provided and enabled.
+To enable the exchange set the value to any value except 'false' or empty.
+The exchange between IAS and Xsuaa is disabled by default.

 To use the token exchange with OAuth2 authentication method, in the application's security configuration `bearerTokenResolver` needs to be defined in the following manner:
 ```java
 http.authorizeRequests()